Nikhil-Wani/Advanced-Web-Programming/README.md

 4. Offline support HTML pages once loaded can be made available offline on the machine without any need of internet.

 5. Game development- HTML5 has native support for rich experience and is now useful in gaming developent arena as well.

+HTML Tags
+As told earlier, HTML is a markup language and makes use of various tags to format the content.
+These tags are enclosed within angle braces <Tag Name>.
+Except few tags, most of the tags have their corresponding closing tags.
+For example, <html> has its closing tag </html> and <body> tag has its closing tag </body> tag etc.

+Above example of HTML document uses the following tags −

+Sr.No	Tag & Description
+1	<!DOCTYPE...>
+This tag defines the document type and HTML version.

+2	<html>
+This tag encloses the complete HTML document and mainly comprises of document header which is represented by <head>...</head> and document body which is represented by <body>...</body> tags.

+3	<head>
+This tag represents the document's header which can keep other HTML tags like <title>, <link> etc.

+4	<title>
+The <title> tag is used inside the <head> tag to mention the document title.

+5	<body>
+This tag represents the document's body which keeps other HTML tags like <h1>, <div>, <p> etc.

+6	<h1>
+This tag represents the heading.

+7	<p>
+This tag represents a paragraph.